 - More info on Grandfather Mountain

 Grandfather Mountain is known to be the granddaddy of Western North Carolina natural attractions.
 In an area loaded with mesmerizing trails, waterfalls, and natural wonders, Grandfather Mountain stands out as one of the most iconic.
 If you have the time, it’s a worthy day trip for the nature lover/photographer/hiker.
 Asides a number of great hiking trails and a beautiful scenic drive, the highlight here is the Mile High Swinging Pedestrian bridge.

-This iconic attractions affords panoramic views of the Blue Ridge mountains.
+This iconic attraction affords panoramic views of the Blue Ridge mountains.
 Thousands and thousands of nature lovers have crossed the mile high bridge since its inception in 1952.
-If you can brave the cold, this time of year is quite desolate, thus, enabling you to enjoy the scenery all to yourself.
+If you can brave the cold, winter is quite desolate, thus, enabling you to enjoy the scenery all to yourself.

 Other on-site activities include a nature museum, a wildlife habitat, and 11 trails including a variety of backcountry options for the avid hiker.
 All in all, the scenery is pretty incredible here, thus making this one of the best bang-for-your-buck daytrips via Asheville.

 In terms of dining, there is a grill and snack shop on-site, in addition to 100 picnicking sites.
 Pack a lunch and enjoy the beautiful natural surroundings!

 Daytrip 6: Caesar’s Head State Park

 - Highlights: 300+ foot tall Raven Cliff Falls, outstanding fall foliage, far away from any commercialization, a gorgeous scenic drive up the mountain, located within close proximity to numerous other waterfalls, located adjacent to Jones Gap State Park (also features a great waterfall hike).